John Russell Reynolds: Life

-The Reynolds Baronetcy, of Grosvenor Street, was created in the Baronetage of the United Kingdom on 28 February 1895 for John Russell Reynolds.
-The title became extinct on his death.
+The Reynolds baronetcy, of Grosvenor Street, was created in the Baronetage of the United Kingdom on 28 February 1895 for Reynolds.

+Works

 Reynolds devoted himself from an early period to the study of nervous diseases, and in 1854 published an Essay on Vertigo; in 1855 Diagnosis of Diseases of the Brain, Spinal Cord, and Nerves, as well as Tables for the Diagnosis of Diseases of the Brain; in 1861 a treatise on epilepsy; in 1871 Lectures on the Clinical Uses of Electricity; in 1872 The Scientific Value of the Legal Tests of Insanity; besides many papers in medical periodicals and the transactions of medical societies, and several addresses to medical associations.
 His writings on nervous diseases were useful contributions to a department of medicine in which much work remained undone, but in the flood of modern observations they have been submerged.
 He will chiefly be remembered among physicians as the editor of the System of Medicine, in five volumes, published from 1866 to 1879, a collection of essays on diseases, written by the most competent men who could be induced to write—compositions of varying merit, but generally of high value.
 He himself wrote the parts on erysipelas, on inflammation of the lymphatics, and on several forms of nervous disease.
 He published in 1893 a Life of Dr. Walter Hayle Walshe.
-Reynolds was a tall man, with dark hair, with a dignified delivery and some oratorical power.